 Key step.
-Let's consider the situation after elements $x_1, x_2, \ldots, x{j-1}$ have been covered already, and the elements $x_i, x{j+1}, \ldots$ remain to be covered.
+Let's consider the situation after elements $x_1, x_2, \ldots, x{j-1}$ have already been covered, and the elements $x_i, x{j+1}, \ldots, x_n$ remain to be covered.
 Let OPT be the optimal solution for covering all n elements.

-What is the best that OPT can do to cover the element $x_j, \ldots, x_n$ ?
+What is the best that OPT can do to cover the element $x_j, x{j+1}, \ldots, x_n$?
 How many sets does OPT need to cover these remaining elements?

-Notice that there remain n-j+1 uncovered elements.
+Notice that there remain n - j + 1 uncovered elements.
 However, no set covers more than c(j) of the remaining elements.
-In particular, all the sets already selected by the greedy algorithm cover zero of the remaining elements.
-Of the sets not yet chosen by the greedy algorithm, the one that covers the most remaining elements covers c(j) of those elmeents: otherwise, the greedy algorithm would have chosen a different set.
+In particular, all the sets already selected by the Greedy Algorithm cover zero of the remaining elements.
+Of the sets not yet chosen by the Greedy Algorithm, the one that covers the most remaining elements covers c(j) of those elements: Otherwise, the Greedy Algorithm would have chosen a different set.